LadyAleena/site/files/lib/readme.md

 I am considering spinning the modules that I would like to share on CPAN off into their own repository.

 The one javascript file is for my collapsable site menu mainly.

+## The POD in my modules

+You will be able to see rather quickly that I do not use the standard headings in the postions you are used to them being in my POD.

+The first heading `head1` is the name of the module not just `NAME`.
+As more people are reading module descriptions on the web, the first heading should always be the title, in this case the module name.

+The remaining standard headings are all `head2` and in `Sentence case` even if the title of the section is not a full sentence.

+It may take some time to get used to reading my POD, but this is an experiment to see how people like it generally.
+This does give me only two additional levels down, but I can work with that.
+My personal opinion is that even in HTML documents, one should never go that far down.
+However, I have not writen any technical documents or research papers where that depth would be needed.